UNLV Runnin' Rebels basketball: Mendenhall Center

 Announced in March 2010, the Mendenhall Center is a state–of–the–art basketball practice facility attached to the south side of the Cox Pavilion, near the Thomas & Mack Center.
 The Mendenhall Center has a total of 38000 sqft of space on three levels.
 Included are two full–sized basketball courts, an academic area and film room, locker rooms, athletic training, strength and conditioning, and equipment areas.

 Groundbreaking occurred on October 21, 2010 with a tentative completion date of spring 2011, the facility was unveiled to the team in January 2012.
 The facility was built entirely through the private sector and, upon completion of construction, was gifted to the university.
 Several million of the $11.7 million to fund the facility came from Las Vegas Paving CEO Bob Mendenhall.

 Aside from the two regulation–sized practice courts, the building features locker rooms for both players and coaches, state–of–the–art strength and conditioning equipment, an academics area, and a team video room along with other amenities.
 The facility also includes a Hall of Fame at the entrance and a mezzanine that overlooks the practice floors and can be used for receptions.

 Postseason

 NCAA Division I tournament results

 The Runnin' Rebels have appeared in the NCAA Division I tournament 20 times, with a combined record of 33–19.
 They were National Champions in 1990.

 NCAA Division II tournament results

 The Runnin' Rebels appeared in the NCAA Division II tournament four times, with a combined record of 4–5.

 NIT results

-The Runnin' Rebels have appeared in the National Invitation Tournament (NIT) ten times, with a combined record of 8–11.
+The Runnin' Rebels have appeared in the National Invitation Tournament (NIT) 11 times, with a combined record of 10–12.

 Retired jerseys

-UNLV has retired ten players' jerseys to date, the three latest being Robert Smith's number 10 in 2022, Freddie Banks's number 13 in 2021 and Eddie Owens' number 13 in 2016.
+UNLV has retired ten players' jerseys to date, the three latest being Robert Smith's number 10 in 2022, Freddie Banks's number 13 in 2021 and Eddie Owens' number 11 in 2016.
 Although the jerseys are hanging on the rafters, numbers are not officially retired and can be worn by future players.

+UNLV announced that they would retire Anderson Hunt's number 12 jersey on November 11, 2023.